rguerraty/rguerraty.github.io/index.md

 ----------------------------------------

-I am a Theoretical Cosmologist, currently a Postdoctoral fellow at the Physics Institure of Universidad Católica de Chile.
+I am a Theoretical Cosmologist and currently a Postdoctoral Fellow at the Physics Institute of Universidad Católica de Chile.

-In this website you can find some useful info about me and my research and teaching activities.
+On this website, you can find useful information about me, as well as my research and teaching activities.

 ----------------------------------------